styler-ai/cursor-python-template/README.md

    * **Update this `README.md` file to describe your specific project.** (Replace the sections above with your project's details).
    * Update the `LICENSE` file with the current year and your full name/organization.
 5. **Add Project-Specific Rules:** Review the generic rules in `.cursor/rules/`.
 Create a **new** project-specific rule file (e.g., `myproject-rules.mdc`) in `.cursor/rules/` to define rules unique to your project (architecture details, key components, specific workflows, etc.).
 Do **not** modify the generic rules directly unless contributing back to the template.
-6. Follow the installation steps below to set up your development environment.
+6. Ensure you are using the Cursor editor and follow the installation steps below.

 ---
 **(Note to project author: Replace the content above this line with your project-specific README content.
 Keep the sections below as a starting point.)**